 Energy and emotions behind my goal:

 Positive: I’m driven by loving myself and wanting to be the best version of myself.
 I feel Ok with how I am, but I could improve.
 Yes, there are times I don’t like how I look, but that’s normal.
 Overall, I do appreciate my body.
 I want to be healthier.

-Negative: I’m worried about having to not eat certain foods like ice cream.
+Negative: I’m worried about having to avoid certain foods like ice cream.
 I want to enjoy food and life.
 I’m afraid I’ll never be able to lose weight without starving myself.
 I might never be in my ideal body and never feel the confidence I want to feel and that makes me discouraged.